Home / Advanced Search

 Abstract Numerical simulations were carried out to explain the behavior exhibited in experimental work on the dissolution process of silicon into a germanium melt.
 The experimental work utilized a material configuration similar to that used in the Liquid Phase Diffusion (LPD) and Melt-Replenishment Czochralski (Cz) growth systems.
 The experimental dissolution system was modeled by considering axisymmetric and three-dimensional (3-D) domains.
 In both cases, the governing equations, namely conservation of mass, momentum balance, energy balance, and solute transport balance, were solved using the Finite Element Method.

-Measured concentration profiles and dissolution heights from the experiment samples showed that the application of a… More >
+Measured concentration profiles and dissolution heights from the experiment samples showed that… More >

 • Open Access